Srushti-098/react/README.md

+This is a very minimal react proj created due to amount of time shortage.
+I have demonstrated react skills here.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.